Birds of Prey (TV series): Main

 An honest police detective who encounters Huntress while investigating a rash of bizarre suicides, Jesse is simultaneously drawn to her and disapproves of her disrespect for the law.
-Nevertheless the two are thrown together by cases involving metahuman abilities.
-Reese's birthname was revealed as Jesse Hawke, and his father is Al Hawke, head of a powerful crime family and sworn enemy of Carolyn Lance, Dinah's mother.
-When he turned 16, after nearly being arrested when a police officer found traces of blood found all over the trunk of his father's car while he was driving it, Jesse's relationship with his father became estranged.
-He forsook the name "Hawke", took his mother's surname, and dedicated his life to find justice for his father's victims.
+Nevertheless, the two are thrown together by cases involving metahuman abilities.
+Reese's birth name was revealed as Jesse Hawke, and his father is Al Hawke, head of a powerful crime family and sworn enemy of Carolyn Lance, Dinah's mother.
+When he turned 16, after nearly being arrested when a police officer found traces of blood all over the trunk of his father's car while he was driving it, Jesse's relationship with his father became estranged.
+He forsook the name "Hawke", took his mother's surname, and dedicated his life to finding justice for his father's victims.
 He pursued a career in law enforcement to atone for his family's sins.
 Reese and Helena ultimately bond romantically towards the end of the series.